What is God?

 The Mysterious Hypostatic Union

 If you ask a theologian about the hypostatic union you’ll get an earful!
 Trinitarian scholars have conjectured that Jesus had two natures!
 They theorize that Jesus was God and a Man joined into one body by way of the mysterious hypostatic union.
-Although he had a human nature it was somehow “impersonal” so He wasn’t really a genuine human being at all even though He seemed to have been formed from a human blueprint.
+Although He had a human nature it was somehow “impersonal” so He wasn’t really a genuine human being at all even though He seemed to have been formed from a human blueprint.
 He was “man but not a man”.
 This theory claims God inhabited a vacant human body!
 These are novel intellectual gymnastics but scripture does not indulge in this kind of thinking.
 Not for one minute, not for one second, never.

 Jesus Christ is One of Us